Can pets eat Prickly Pear?

 Description

-Prickly pear is the fruit of Opuntia cactus, a desert plant with spiny pads that is used in regional cooking and beverages.
-The fruit has sweet seedy flesh under a thick skin covered with spines and tiny barbed hairs called glochids.
-These external structures are the main physical hazard.
+Prickly pear is the fruit of Opuntia cactus with sweet seedy flesh under a thick skin covered with spines and tiny barbed glochids.
+Used in regional cooking and beverages.

-Prickly pear is sold fresh, juiced, pureed, and in syrups or candies.
+Sold fresh, juiced, pureed, and in syrups or candies.
+Processed products often include added sugar.
 Cactus pads (nopales) are a separate edible plant part used in savory dishes.
-Processed products often include sugar and are not equivalent to plain prepared fruit flesh.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.